Year-End Tax Planning for Individuals

 Wash Sale Rule.
 After selling a securities investment to generate a capital loss, you can repurchase it after 30 days.
 This is known as the “Wash Rule Sale.”
 If you buy it back within 30 days, the loss will be disallowed.
 Or you can immediately repurchase a similar (but not the same) investment, e.g., and ETF or another mutual fund with the same objectives as the one you sold.

-Tip: If you have losses, you might consider selling securities at a gain and then immediately repurchasing them, since the 30-day rule does not apply to gains.
+If you have losses, you might consider selling securities at a gain and then immediately repurchasing them, since the 30-day rule does not apply to gains.
 That way, your gain will be tax-free; your original investment is restored, and you have a higher cost basis for your new investment (i.e., any future gain will be lower).

 Net Investment Income Tax (NIIT)

-The Net Investment Income Tax, which went into effect in 2013, is a 3.8 percent tax that is applied to investment income such as long-term capital gains for earners above certain threshold amounts ($200,000 for single filers and $250,000 for married taxpayers filing jointly).
+The Net Investment Income Tax, which went into effect in 2013, is a 3.8 percent tax that is applied to investment income such as long-term capital gains for earners above a certain threshold amount ($200,000 for single filers and $250,000 for married taxpayers filing jointly).
 Short-term capital gains are subject to ordinary income tax rates as well as the 3.8 percent NIIT.
 This information is something to think about as you plan your long-term investments.
 Business income is not considered subject to the NIIT provided the individual business owner materially participates in the business.

 Mutual Fund Investments

-Before investing in a mutual fund, ask whether a dividend is paid at the end of the year or whether a dividend will be paid early in the next year but be deemed paid this year.
+Before investing in a mutual fund, ask whether a dividend is paid at the end of the year or whether a dividend will be paid early in the following year but be deemed paid this year.
 The year-end dividend could make a substantial difference in the tax you pay.

 Result: You must pay tax on the $1,000 dividend.
 You will have to take funds from another source to pay that tax because of the automatic reinvestment feature.
 The mutual fund’s long-term capital gains pass through to you as capital gains dividends taxed at long-term rates, however long or short your holding period.